INTRODUCTION

 4. Value for members assessment

-The Trustees have considered that it broadly means that the combination of costs and the quality of what is provided in return for those costs is appropriate for the Scheme membership as a whole, when compare to other options available in the market.
+The Trustees have considered that it broadly means that the combination of costs and the quality of what is provided in return for those costs is appropriate for the Scheme membership, when compared to other options available in the market.
 The benefits of membership include amongst other things, the design of the default arrangement, the range of investment options available, the efficiency of administration processes and the extent to which Aegon (pension provider) met and exceeded its service level standards.

 5. Trustee knowledge and understanding

 The Trustees have measures in place to comply with the legal and regulatory requirements regarding conversance and knowledge and understanding.
-With the combined knowledge and understanding of the trustees, together with available advice from their financial adviser RB Financial Planning Ltd and scheme administrator Aegon, enables them to properly exercise their functions.
+With the combined knowledge and understanding of the trustees, together with available advice from their financial adviser Wren Sterling (formerly RB Financial Planning Ltd) and scheme administrator Aegon, enables them to properly exercise their functions.